 Positioning: Center the medal/box with an equal distance of 8-10 cm on all sides.
 Wrap it in 2-3 layers of bubble wrap (bubbles 10-15 mm facing inward), secure with paper tape.

 Side filling: Fill all gaps with ultra-dense crumpled paper or packing particles.
-Validation: insert your hand; if the inner box moves >2-3 mm in any direction, the packing is insufficient.
+Validation: insert hand; if the inner box moves >2-3 mm in any direction, the packing is insufficient.

 Top: Protective cushion 5-8 cm before closure.
 Seal with reinforced kraft adhesive tape (75 mm) in an H shape: central strip + cross strips at the ends + diagonal strips at the corners.